dbeley/django-lastfm/README.md

 ### Environment variables

-If you can't use ini files (i.e. when deploying for heroku), you can use those environment variables :
+If you can't use ini files (i.e. when deploying with heroku), you can use those environment variables:

 - `PYLAST_USERNAME`
 - `PYLAST_API_KEY`